|

 didn't make any sense to rent if there was any way you could "get in

+the game".
 The aggressive lenders at Bank of

 America and Washington Mutual and other "local" institutions got